 Communication should be made daily with all workers, whether they are in-house or remote.
 Management can take on this role by scheduling a daily recorded stand-up meeting with employees, and then sending the transcribed meeting notes out to everyone via email.
-Employees should be expected to send a daily update to their manager and team-mates.
-Collaboration tools like Slack, WhatsApp, Google Hangouts, and Zoom can be great ways to manage two-way conversations, project updates, and share documentation.
-And don't forget the importance of weekly check-ins.
-Thanks to the prevalence of technology, you can use video or Skype to set up virtual meetings to bring everyone together.
+And when you can, embrace the power of video for remote teams as a way to provide face-to-face interactions even with team mates who are geographically scattered.
+Bonus points if you use it daily as a way for employees to update their teams on what they’re working on.
+Other collaboration tools like Slack, WhatsApp, Google Hangouts, and Zoom can be great ways to manage two-way conversations, project updates, and share documentation as well.
+And don’t forget the importance of weekly check-ins with management.
+Thanks to the prevalence of technology, you can use set up virtual meetings to bring everyone together.

 Productivity and Engagement